Jakop Dalunde: Political career

-From 2014-2016 Dalunde served as a Member of the Swedish Parliament and defense policy spokesperson for the Green Party.
+From 2014-2016 Dalunde served as a Member of the Swedish Parliament and defence policy spokesperson for the Green Party.
 From 2008–2011 he served as a spokesperson for the Young Greens of Sweden.

 In the European Parliament, Dalunde served on the Committee on Industry, Research and Energy from 2016 until 2019.
-Since 2020, he has been a member of the Committee on Transport and Tourism.
+From 2020-2024 he was a member of the Committee on Transport and Tourism.

 In addition to his committee assignments, Dalunde has been part of the Parliament’s delegations for Russia (2016-2017), Moldova (2016-2017) and India (since 2020).
 From 2017 until 2019, he was a member of the delegation to the Parliamentary Assembly of the Union for the Mediterranean.

+On 18 October 2023, Dalunde announced that he would not seek reelection as a member of the European Parliament.